jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 -----------------

 Why not ~namedArguments ?
-Because following the naming convention used for the method Args.
+Because I follow the naming convention used for the method Args.

 Returns a directory of named arguments used to invoke the current context.
 There is no equivalent as built-in function.